Call for thorough investigation after ferry grounding

 Smoke was detected in the engine room of the MV Pentalina, before it grounded.

-Emergency services, including lifeboats were called to the scene at about 19:30.
-The ferry has since been refloated and berthed at St Margaret's Hope.
+Emergency services, including lifeboats were called to the scene at about 19:30 after the ferry issued a mayday message.
+It has since been refloated and berthed at St Margaret's Hope.

+The coastguard said it would now be surveyed to establish the extent of any damage.

+Pentland Ferries sails across the Pentland Firth from Gills Bay in Caithness to St Margaret's Hope on the Orkney Islands.

-Pentland Ferries was granted a temporary passenger ship safety certificate by the Maritime and Coastguard Agency last week.
+It was granted a temporary passenger ship safety certificate for the MV Pentalina by the Maritime and Coastguard Agency last week.

 The Pentalina came back into service on Wednesday after time in dry dock to allow another ferry, the MV Alfred, to service other routes to islands on the west coast.